lorenzo7741/copula/README.md

-# Copula
+# Copula Repository
 Repo with multivariate copula classes and calibration methods

-# Meta-Gaussian Copula Multivariate Model for Log Returns
+## An application of Multivariate Meta-Gaussian Copula Model for Log Returns of exchange rate $/£ and $/€
 This code takes two prices and fits a Meta-Gaussian Copula Multivariate Model to the Log Returns of the prices.
 After fitting the model, the code also generates several plots to visualize the data and analysis results.

-## Libraries Required
+### Libraries Required
 - pandas
 - pandas_datareader
 - numpy